WoltLab/docs.woltlab.com/docs/php/database-objects.md

 - Objects are fetched together as a collection.
 - Extra data is not loaded upfront, but on first access.
 - When extra data is requested for one object, it is fetched for all objects in the collection at once.
-- This balances efficiency with flexibility—data is only loaded when needed, but subsequent lookups are inexpensive.
+- This balances efficiency with flexibility — data is only loaded when needed, but subsequent lookups are inexpensive.

 This leads to the following benefits: